nt-williams/climblogs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The companion package to the ClimbOn shinyMobile app to import collected data into R. Must have direct access to the DropBox folder containing the data for use.
+The companion :package: to the ClimbOn shinyMobile app to import collected data into R. Must have direct access to the DropBox folder containing the data for use.

 ## Installation